The Student Conduct Process

 Although it is understandable that you may feel some stress prior to and during your informal meeting, we ask that you always make an effort to be courteous and professional throughout the process.
 It is important to trust and understand the student conduct process as the intent is to resolve the disciplinary or academic allegation in an educational manner.

 It is important that you become familiar with the student conduct process and the Student Handbook prior to attending a hearing.
-For more information on the TAMIU Student Handbook, click here.
+For more information, go to the TAMIU Student Handbook.

 An email notification will be sent to your TAMIU student email with the date, time and location of the hearing.
 Make sure to arrive on time.
 Notice that failure to attend hearing will not result in the cancellation of hearing, and a decision will be rendered with the informational available.
 Be prepared to answer specific questions from the panels regarding the incident in question in an honest and clear manner.
 You will be required to sign an Honesty Statement Form, prior to the hearing.